Lubomyr Luciuk

 Lubomyr Yaroslav Luciuk (born July 9, 1953) is a Canadian academic and author of books and articles in the field of political geography and Ukrainian history.
 Until January 2025 he was a full professor at the Royal Military College of Canada.
 He is a Senior Research Fellow of the Chair of Ukrainian Studies at the University of Toronto and Professor Emeritus of The Royal Military College of Canada.

 Background and education

 Luciuk was born and raised in Kingston, Ontario.
 He earned two degrees from Queen's University, an Honours BSc (1976) and MA (1979), and completed his PhD (1984) at the University of Alberta.
 He had postdoctoral fellowships at the University of Toronto and Queen's University.

 Political and academic work

 Luciuk served as a part-time member of the Parole Board of Canada from 2013 to April 2016.

 Until 6 November 2024 he was a member of the Ukrainian Canadian Civil Liberties Association.

 He was a full professor of Political Geography in the Department of Political Science and Economics at the Royal Military College of Canada, in Kingston, retiring on 17 January 2025.

+In August 2026, he was appointed to the Expert Council advising the National Museum of the Holodomor-Genocide, in Kyiv, Ukraine.